ZhangTe/rainmeter-global-time-skins/README.md

 By default flags are visible in skins.

+Please be careful about the [Flag Etiquette](https://en.wikipedia.org/wiki/Flag_protocol) in public places

+*Update*:
-Please be careful about the [Flag Etiquette](https://en.wikipedia.org/wiki/Flag_protocol) in public places If you wish to avoid the political risk of using the flag, you can choose *no-flag* version.
+If you wish to avoid the political risk of using the flag, you can click the button on the very right of the clock (on the border, to 2 o'clock, the small white circle).

+The instructions below is OBSOLETE after update .
 ***
 "No-Flag" version configuration